"pull=no" should not produce warnings about "unknown" pull keywords

-#4 Updated by Semen Yesylevskyy almost 4 years ago
+#4 Updated by Semen Yesylevskyy about 4 years ago

 Surely, I can do this.
 I can also use python scripts to generate mdp's and so on.
 However, each non-trivial preparation step increases your chances of making a mistake.
 Why should one use a workaround if is easy to fix in the code?
 This is just a matter of input parsing, no rocket science.

-#5 Updated by Chris Neale almost 4 years ago
+#5 Updated by Chris Neale about 4 years ago

 The reason I believe one should use a workaround when it is easy to fix the code is that what you propose as a fix don't seem like a fix to me.